LeoLiu5/AI-Powered-Machine-Learning-for-Efficient-Sorting-and-Recycling/Assessment/Report/ProjectIdea.md

 # Project Idea

-## Title: Your snappy project title
+## Title:
+Revolutionizing Beverage Packaging Waste: AI-Powered Classification for Efficient Sorting and Recycling

 ---

 ## Idea:
-Complete the sentence:

-**I want my project to be able to (1) .................... using the (2)............... on my (3)...........**
+**I want my project to be able to (1) classify Beverage Packaging Waste using the (2) camera on my (3) mobile device**

-1. *e.g. detect when i say "wotcha", recognise a bird in a live camera stream etc*
-2. *e.g. camera, microphone, accelerometer etc*
-3. *e.g. arduino, laptop, RPi etc*

 ---

 ## Data:

-Also think about:
-What data will you use and what data will you capture?
+I will use the ["Drinking Waste Classification"](https://www.kaggle.com/datasets/arkadiyhacks/drinking-waste-classification) dataset published on [Kaggle](https://www.kaggle.com/).

+**About the Dataset:**

+4 classes of drinking waste: Aluminium Cans, Glass bottles, PET (plastic) bottles and HDPE (plastic) Milk bottles.
+This dataset was manually labelled and collected as a part of final year Individual Project at University College London.

 ----